Using your green cart

 - Find your Green Cart collection day.

-During busier periods, we will collect material inside the cart, but may limit the number of extra bags we pick up to make sure everyone gets service.
+There isn't a specific bag limit but during busier periods, we will collect material inside the cart, but may limit the number of extra bags we pick up to make sure everyone gets service.
 If some of your extra bags are not picked up, store them on your property until the next week's collection.

 NOTE: Yard waste in plastic bags will not be collected.